ANCSLEEP BLOG

 4. Practice relaxation techniques

 By taking these 4 tips into account, you can successfully establish a bedtime routine that will encourage rest and allow you to achieve the best sleep possible.
-Being proactive in developing a consistent nighttime practice is vitally important to your long-term health.
+Being proactive in developing a consistent nighttime routine is vitally important to your long-term health.

 If you are unable to get the recommended 7 hours of sleep after refining your sleep routine, you may be facing a more serious health problem.
 Sleep disorders affect more than 40 million Americans and prevent them from getting a quality night's rest.